-Additionally, the movie Drown, directed by Dean Francis, was picked up in the US, the UK and Germany for a 2015 theatrical release.
-Stephanie has also worked alongside Winner and Losers star Michala Banas in a new TV show called Sweatshop based in Melbourne.
-Stephanie's latest adventure was flying over to North Carolina for the feature film "Blue Mountain State" starring Alan Ritchson (Hunger Games, Teenage Mutant Ninja Turtles 1 & 2) and Jimmy Tatro (22 Jump Street, Grown Up's 2).
-Lev L. Spiro, (an Emmy award winning director for Gilmore Girls and Modern Family) directed the film which was distributed by Lionsgate.
-In 2016 she worked alongside the Logie award-winner Claire Van Der Boom in Broke (also starring Brendan Cowell, Max Cullen.)
-2017 is shaping up to be a big year with three Aussie films under her belt including, Book Week (starring Brendan Cowell), Dunamis (starring Mark Hunt and narrated by Sir Anthony Hopkins) and Are You Scared Yet starring Doug Hutchinson (The Green Mile.)
-Later in the year she is due overseas for the US film, Nightmare City, directed by Tom Savini Friday the 13th.
-On the flip side, her debut novel, Cherry, is set for a September release and is aimed at YA audiences.
-Her book can be found on Amazon and Kindle Select.
-Her second novel, Love Doesn't End with Death, is currently in talks with leading Australian publishing houses.
+Additionally, the 2015 movie Drown, directed by Dean Francis, was picked up in the US, the UK and Germany for a theatrical release.
+Stephanie has also worked alongside Winner and Losers star Michala Banas in a Melbourne-based TV show called Sweatshop.
+In 2016, Stephanie flew to North Carolina for the feature film Blue Mountain State: The Rise of Thadland, which reached #1 on iTunes the day of its release.
+BMS stars Alan Ritchson (Hunger Games, Teenage Mutant Ninja Turtles 1 & 2) and Jimmy Tatro (22 Jump Street, Grown Up's 2).
+Lev L. Spiro (an Emmy award-winning director for Gilmore Girls and Modern Family) directed BMS, which Lionsgate distributed.
+In 2016, she also worked alongside the Logie award-winner Claire van der Boom in Broke (starring Brendan Cowell, Max Cullen).
+In 2017, Stephanie appeared in Book Week (starring Alan Dukes), and in September she released her debut YA novel Cherry.
+Upcoming films include Dunamis, and Nightmare City (US production).